denniscmartin/denniscmartin.com/content/_index.md

 # Welcome to my journal.

-I'm a programmer currently base in Tenerife, Spain, trying to make a living building software for the web.
+I'm a programmer currently based in Tenerife, Spain, trying to make a living building software for the web.

 In this journal, I share my thoughts and notes